raspberrypilearning/cd-intermediate-unity-sushi/en/step_4.md

 Now the `Player` object follows your cursor, but it would be nice to remove the cursor now!

+--- task ---
-+ Adding this line of code into the `Start` function does will get rid of the cursor:
+Add this line of code into the `Start` function to get rid of the cursor:

 ```csharp
 Cursor.visible = false;
 ```
+--- /task ---

-+ Try running the game and moving the `Player` object with your mouse!
+Try running the game and moving the `Player` object with your mouse!